 YouTube Personal Finance Influencers 11 Signs to Watch Out for

 Looking for some personal finance inspiration?
-YouTube is a great place to find it!
+Social media is a great place to find it!
 There are tons of personal finance influencers on the platform, and they can teach you a lot about how to manage your money.
 However, not all of these influencers are going to offer great advice.
 Some of them might be trying to scam you, while others might just be giving bad advice.
-In this blog post, we will discuss 11 signs that you should watch out for when looking for personal finance advice on YouTube!
+Here’s 11 signs that you should watch out for when looking for personal finance advice on social media.

-They Will Ask You to Join Their Course
+They Will Tell You to Join Their Course

 A lot of these scammers will try to sell you on a course that they are running.
 They will promise you that this course will teach you everything you need to know about personal finance and how to make a lot of money.
 However, most of these courses are just a waste of money.
 You can find all of the information that they are teaching in these courses for free online.
-If an influencer is trying to sell you a course, it is probably a scam.
+If an influencer is trying to sell you a course, you should be wary.

-These scammers will often have testimonials from people who have supposedly taken their course and made a lot of money.
-However, these testimonials are probably fake.
-They may have even paid people to write them.
-If an influencer has a lot of testimonials, be wary.
+Scammers will often have testimonials from people who have supposedly taken their course and made a lot of money.
+However, these testimonials could often be fake or they may have even purchased.
+If an influencer has a lot of testimonials, especially in a short amount of time, be careful.

 They Promise Quick and Easy Money